bbrodt/uberfire-docs/docs/tutorial/ufTasks.md

-##Time to see it work!
+###Time to see it work!
 We’ve come a long way since we started with that empty directory.
-Let’s reward all the hard work by starting our app and seeing it do something!
+Let’s reward all your hard work by starting the app and seeing it do something!

-If you are using a IDE, stop the server, build and restart or if you are using command line interface:
+If you are using a IDE, stop the server, build and restart.
+If you are using a command line interface (shell) enter the maven build commands:

 ```
 $ mvn clean install
 $ mvn clean gwt:run
 ```

 Eventually, the GWT Development Mode GUI will pop up.
 Wait for the "Calculating…" button to change to "Launch in Default Browser," then press that button.

-That should be the result of our work:
+This should be the result of your work:

 ![App Structure IDE](appStructureIDE.png)

-And our app running:
+And the app running:

 ![App Structure](appStructure.png)

-##Projects Screen
+###Expanding the Projects Screen
-Now that we have the basic infrastructure required for our project, it's time to put some functionality in the Project Screen.
-Let's begin with the ProjectsPresenter.
+Now that we have the basic infrastructure required for our project, it's time to put some functionality in the Projects Screen.
+Let's begin with the **ProjectsPresenter**.

-###ProjectsPresenter
-Here’s what ProjectsPresenter.java might look like:
+####ProjectsPresenter
 ```
 package org.uberfire.client.screens;